JanneMattila/azure-firewall-demo/README.md

 **Note:** It does not matter who changes the rules, pull request, code review and deployment automation still applies.
 No rule maintenance in portal should be done.

+**Note:** Spoke subnets have Network Security Groups (NSGs) deployed with `Allow` rule.
+You can also change them to test different scenarios.

 In order to test firewall setup, all spokes have [webapp-network-tester](https://github.com/JanneMattila/webapp-network-tester) deployed.
 It enables you to execute paths of `HTTP GET` or `HTTP POST` requests (and other commands as well).
 Example: Post command to `spoke001` to then further post command to `spoke002`.